nigelargriffiths/nstress/README.md

 Warning
  - Note: ncpu when run by the root user tries to boost its priority.
  - This CPU priority boost effectively locks out an entire CPU.
 Which can be a good option to have in your toolbox.
+ - But over cook the options (too many CPUs) will effectively hang the entire operating system until the timeout -s max-seconds option.
  - This tool effectively removes the CPU from your configuration.
 Note: Since 2010, PowerVM dynamic LPAR changes (DLPAR) are a safer way.